sapegin/washingcode-book/manuscript/100_Code_style.md

 <!--
 }
 expect(test('dachshund')).toEqual('yogurt')
-expect(test('saluki')).toEqual(undefined)
+expect(test('niffler')).toEqual(undefined)
 -->

-Shortstringer prefer early returns, extra functions and variables (to reduce the number of operations in one line and name things), shallow nesting, shorter variable names when the scope is small, and so on.
+Shortstringers prefer early returns, extra functions and variables (to reduce the number of operations in one line and name things), shallow nesting, shorter variable names when the scope is small, and so on.

 It’s easier to follow conditions, notice `return` statements in the functions, and generally see what’s happening.
 The important code, like adding new values to an object, isn’t buried somewhere in a very long line and separated from the data management code.
-The code has more whitespace and more distinctive shape which makes it easier to scan.
+The code has more whitespace and a more distinctive shape, which makes it easier to scan.

 _I’m a shortstringer._

 I> We talk more about separating data and data-managing code in the [Separate “what” and “how”](#what-how) section of the _Divide and conquer, or merge and relax_ chapter.

-Another issue of the longstringer approach is that Prettier with a default setting of 80 characters will likely make the code ugly and quite unreadable:
+Another issue with the longstringer approach is that Prettier with a default setting of 80 characters will likely make the code ugly and quite unreadable:

 <!-- const puppies = [{id: 1, name: 'Dessi', parentId: 3 },{id: 2, name: 'Tsiri', parentId: 3 },{id: 3, name: 'Cthulhu' },] -->